tmzkt/books/first-break-all-the-rules.md

   1. know what talents you are looking for - what fits with company, team, and your management style.
 To make it easier, choose 1 talent from each cateogry to evaluate
   2. study your best - learn from your top performers
 ## Chapter 4: The Second Key: Define the Right Outcomes
-- How to retain control and focus on perfomrance while you cannot force everyone to perform in the same way?
+- How to retain control and focus on performance while you cannot force everyone to perform in the same way?
 Define the right outcomes and then let each person find his own route towards those outcomes.
 - Rules of thumb
   1. Don't break the bank - employees must follow certain required steps for all aspects of their role that deal with accuracy or safety
   2. Standards rule - employees must follow required steps when those steps are part of a company or industry standard